nconklindev/chronos/README.md

 1. **Select File** - Browse your filesystem and select a CSV or XLSX file
 2. **Choose Columns** - Select which columns contain decimal hours (auto-detected by default)
 3. **Convert** - Press Enter to convert and save the file

+> [!INFO]
+> On reports in XLSX format that have hidden columns or detail rows hidden, the file picker may pick these up and report them as blank with no name, but selectable.
+This is normal!

 ### Keyboard Controls